 Formerly known as Patreon Creator Studio, the company has been around since 2009.
 Its name was changed in June 2018 to reflect its new focus on creators and the creators’ businesses.

-Patreon is a good option for content creators who want to create a separate business and create a sustainable income.
+Patreon is a good option for content creators who want to create a separate business and sustainable income.
 The company has been able to develop a very strong community and support its creators with very useful tools.

 Patreon puts the power of control back in the hands of the creators and the people who use it.
 It provides the creators with more flexibility.